adobe/alloy-samples/ajo/in-app-messages/README.md

 ## Overview

-This sample demonstrates using Adobe Experience Platform to get personalization message content from AJO.
-This sample uses the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to get display in-app content.
+This sample is using [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) to display in-app messages.

 This is how an in-app message looks like:
 <img src="../../.assets/in-app-message1.png" width="800"/>